 Rather than bringing in Clark Kent and his Superman X-ray vision, we use a machine.
 Not as exciting, but definitely more reliable.
 X-rays are used to give the chiropractor an inside look at what’s going on structurally.
 Because chiropractors treat the musculoskeletal parts of the body, the x-ray is an integral tool for their practice.

 Your chiropractic provider may recommend x-rays to look carefully at your bone health and to evaluate your internal structure.
+It’s best to choose a chiropractor with X-ray on premise so they can match what they see with the X-rays with their chiropractic treatments.

 Your bones give you the shape and support that your body needs, along with the storage and distribution of vital minerals, such as calcium.
 Paying attention to your bone health, and obtaining an x-ray when recommended can help diagnose and/or detect the following: